How to use OpenAI's ChatGPT to classify customer feedback

 Classify support emails for triage

-Goal: Tag customer support emails based issue type for triage and reporting.
+Goal: Tag customer support emails based on issue type for triage and reporting.

 Example: